 The value on which property taxes will be computed.
 This will be the assessed value or the capped value, whichever value is less.

 The percentage increase in overall value this year (6.84%) in contrast to 4.91% in 2021 reflects a continued vibrant market in Royal Oak equal in comparison to Oakland County as a whole.

 Since the enactment of Proposal A in 1994, taxable value has been the base for figuring property taxes in Michigan.
 (See the adjoining box for a history of taxable values).

 The State Constitution requires that properties be assessed at 50% of their true cash value.
 In 1994, Proposal A provided for a limitation on increases relative to property taxes.
 The intention of this provision was to curb runaway inflation.
 The limitation was accomplished through a process that restricts increases to the previous year’s taxable value by the rate of inflation or 5%, whichever is less.
-The 2020 Inflation Rate Multiplier (IRM) is lower than 2019 at 1.019%.
+The 2022 Inflation Rate Multiplier (IRM) is higher than 2021 at 1.033%.

 When a property sells (transfers), the Taxable Value will be uncapped to its State Equalized Value in the next tax year and the capping process begins anew.

 A question most frequently asked is, “If a property has an assessed value of $100,000 (meaning a true cash value of $200,000) and I purchase said property for $300,000, is my new assessed and taxable value going to be half the sale price?”

 This example describes the practice of “following sales”.
 As described, the example is both unconstitutional and illegal.
 In explanation, for the purpose of taxation, properties are appraised on a mass basis.
 Mass appraisal analysis combines a cost approach for every property that is modified by actual sales that occur over a specific period of time.